puppetlabs/puppet-docs/source/puppet/4.10/upgrade_minor.md

 [Puppet Collection]: ./puppet_collections.md
 [major upgrades]: ./upgrade_major_pre.html

 A minor upgrade is an upgrade from one Puppet 4 release to another.
-If you are upgrading from Puppet 2 or 3, follow the instructions for [major upgrades][].

-## Puppet Collections and upgrading

-We deliver Puppet 4 (and all the stuff that works with it) in a group of packages called a **[Puppet Collection][]**.
-Puppet 4 is part of Puppet Collection 1 (PC1), which contains these packages:

-{% include puppet-collections/_puppet_collection_1_contents.md %}

-On \*nix systems, make sure the required PC1 repositories are installed and enabled before upgrading nodes.

 The order in which you upgrade packages is important.
 Always upgrade `puppetserver` on your masters _before_ you upgrade agents.
 You can upgrade PuppetDB before or after you upgrade other nodes.